florianvazelle/unity-cpp-template/README.md

 cmake --build build # generate a shared lib (.so or .dll)
 ```

-Move this library to the corresponding folder in VoronoiUnity :
+Move this library to the corresponding folder in `unity` directory :
-- `cpp/Assets/Plugins/Linux/x86_64` for Linux
+- `unity/Assets/Plugins/Linux/x86_64` for Linux
 - `unity/Assets/Plugins/Win/x86_64` for Windows

 ⚠️ Unity need to restart when we change the library.